Wolfgang Schleidt: Early life

 In order to prove the efficacy of ultrasound, Schleidt started to develop and build his own electronic gadgets, becoming a pioneer of bioacoustics and animal communication.
 At that time, the technology for electronic sound recording and loudspeakers was limited to a range 100 Hz to 8 kHz.

 After Konrad Lorenz returned to his family villa in Altenberg in Lower Austria from Soviet captivity in 1948, Schleidt was allowed to move in there and – initially unpaid – to help convert the five-story building into a zoological institute.
 He was able to continue his studies on the subject of sound perception, also devoting himself determining how mammals that are blind in infancy locate their mother's teets.

 In 1949, he created his first functioning device for recording and registering high-frequency mouse sounds from discarded radio parts.
 Using a whistle, he was also able to test the reaction of his mice to a man-made signal.
 He succeeded in proving "that ultrasound is the language of mice [...] that the purpose of their squeaks is communication."
 Until then, the echolocation of bats was already known and that dogs are guided by whistling in the ultrasonic range.
 However, Schleidt opened the door to a new field of bioacoustics, with his 1948 publication High Frequency Sounds in Mice.
 The circuit diagrams of his apparatus were also published two years later.
 For his doctoral thesis, Schleidt used mice to study communication between mothers and newborn mice, which quickly made him an internationally recognized expert in ultrasound communication in rodents.
-In May of 1950, Prechtl and Schleidt described the now well-known, nearly identically search pattern infants of several mammal species make in search of teats by swinging the head back and forth - a behavioral pattern that is almost identical in mice, rats, and humans.
+In May 1950, Prechtl and Schleidt described the now well-known, nearly identically search pattern infants of several mammal species make in search of teats by swinging the head back and forth - a behavioral pattern that is almost identical in mice, rats, and humans.